-If you are planning on taking your child to Bippity Boppity Boutique to be turned into their favourite princess or pirate, you can save money (Amazon UK, Amazon US) by taking their own outfit with you.
+If you are planning on taking your child to Bippity Boppity Boutique to be turned into their favourite princess or pirate, you can save money by taking their own outfit with you.
 Character outfits don’t take up too much room in your case and they don’t weigh very much at all.

 Waterproof Phone Pouch

 Even if you have a rucksack with you for your belongings, it’s a good idea to buy a waterproof pouch for your phone or tablet whilst you are on water rides, or for when it rains.
-The humidity can be high during certain months of the year, and the last thing you want is for your phone or camera to become wet and damaged.
-(Amazon UK, Amazon US)
+The humidity can be high during certain months of the year, and the last thing you want is for your phone or camera to become wet and damaged

 Disney Pins and Lanyard

 There are so many Disney Pins you can buy in all the parks and resorts.
-If you are looking to pin trade with the children, then it’s a good idea to look on places like Amazon UK, Amazon US before you go to purchase some authentic pins and a lanyard as it’ll save so much money compared to buying a starter set in the parks.
+If you are looking to pin trade with the children, then it’s a good idea to purchase authentic pins and a lanyard before you go as it’ll save so much money compared to buying a starter set in the parks.